maxbol/treesorter.nvim/README.md

 :TSort function_definition declaration
 ```

+This will sort functions and variable declarations individually and keep them separate.

-Finally, you can sort nodes of multiple types together using groups of types.
+If instead you want to sort these node types as a single list of nodes, you can sort nodes of multiple types together using groups of types.
 Members of a single group are connected using a `+` sign:

 ```vim
 :TSort function_definition+declaration method